ninbura/windows/README.md

       - intel inf
       - intel hid
     - you should see one or many of the aformentioned intel chipset drivers
+  - communication drivers
+    - If your motherboards support/driver page states that the following drivers are Intel drivers; see below in the Intel section for the latest Intel communication drivers, as opposed to downloading the outdated ones on your motherboards support/driver page.
+    - bluetooth
+    - lan
+    - wan
   - sata driver
     - only required if you're using sata based storage
     - typically labeled as "intel rapid storage technology"